Skip to content

 $ ~ algokit init

 ?
-Name of project / directory to create the project in: my-smart-contract
+Name of project / directory to create the project in: my-cool-app

 If you want to accept the default for each option simply hit [enter] or alternatively to speed things up you can run algokit init --defaults and they will be auto-accepted.